 Employers requiring proof of vaccination should warn employees not to provide genetic information as part of the proof.
 If employers provide this warning, any genetic information the employer receives in response to its request for proof of vaccination will be considered inadvertent, and not unlawful under GINA.
 See 29 CFR 1635.8(b)(1)(i) for model language that can be used for this warning.
 EEOC Guidance (12-16-2020), Section K.9.

 Importantly, the EEOC’s focus is on federal law.
 California’s Department of Fair Employment and Housing has not yet provided guidance concerning mandatory COVID-19 vaccinations in the workplace under California law.
 As the legal landscape around COVID-19 is still developing, employers should contact a member of our Employment Practice Group with questions.
 Additional information on COVID-19’s impact on businesses can be found on our COVID-19 Resource Page.

-Sue M. Bendavid, David G. Jones and Chrystal Ferber are attorneys in our Employment Defense Practice Group.
+Sue M. Bendavid is a Shareholder in our Employment Defense Practice Group.

 This information provides an overview of a specific developing situation.
 It is not intended to be, and should not be construed as, legal advice for any particular fact or situation.